 By entering the contest, entrants agree to be added to the Broken Pencil weekly email newsletter list.
 Entrants may unsubscribe at any time.

 Step 2.
-Submit your zine
+Send us your zine

 There are two ways to get your zine to us.

-1. When you pay on our submittable page, it should generate a unique receipt.
+1. When you pay on our Submittable page, it should generate a unique receipt.

 2. Save and print this receipt!